humanat/takBot/USAGE.md

 - `end` to cancel the current game.
 - `delete` to delete the current game channel and clean up.
 - `help` to see this message.
 - `reminder` to set a reminder ping.
-Takes one time argument but understands h, m, d, etc. Ex. `!tak reminder 1h`
+Takes one time argument but understands h, m, d, etc. (e.g. `!tak reminder 1h`)

 **Note:**